 T&D VIP Pool Service at 352-310-6885 for more info.

 What size pool would I like?
 Do I want a spa?
 If so, do I want the spa spillover into the pool?
 Do I want the pool fiberglass or concrete?

-At time of contracting a $1,000.00 deposit is due.
+At time of contracting a $5,000.00 deposit is due.
 At this time you will have a payment schedule given to you.
-Payments will be due at Shell shot or spa set, again at deck pour, again at screen cage install, final payment at final inspection.
+Payments will be due at shell shot or spa set, at deck pour, and at the screen cage install.
+The final payment will be due at final inspection.

 A spillover spa uses one pump one filter and one heater.
 When you want to use the spa you can turn off the spillover and heat up just the water in the spa.
 When you are finished using the spa the water will spill over again so that it can filter to stay clean.
 Each time you want to use the spa you will need to reheat the water from whatever temperature the pool/spa water is.
 If you have a spa that does not spill into the pool it has a separate pump, filter and heater from the pool.
 This allows you to keep the spa at a constant warm temperature without heating the pool.

 Average costs for running your pool, not including heating, is $30.00-$50.00 monthly.
 This can vary depending on your electric service provider.
 Heating costs will vary based on your heat source (solar/electric/gas).

 The cost depends on the height of your columns and linear footage of the columns and headers.
 Average column pricing usually runs $20,000-$30,000.00.